Diego1Hernandez/osticket-prereqs/README.md

 <img src="https://i.imgur.com/rSdryq4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In ISS open sites->osTicket->PHP Manager->Enable or disable extensions, enable extensions: phpopcash, phpImap, phpintl.
+Now we need to enable some extensions so that our osTicket can operate.
+In ISS open sites->osTicket->PHP Manager->Enable or disable extensions, enable extensions: ph.pop.cash.dll, phpImap.dll, phpintl.dll.
 Refresh the osTicket tab in your internet explorer.
 </p>
 <br />